HumanCellAtlas/dcp-community/rfcs/text/0000-analytics-instrumentation-plan.md

 ## Summary

-To support collection of the Human Cell Altas Data Coordination Platform (HCA DCP) user metrics desired by the DCP development team, the HCA DCP service must be instrumented with a user tracking solution.
+To support collection of the Human Cell Altas (HCA) Data Coordination Platform (DCP) user metrics desired by the DCP development team, the HCA DCP service must be instrumented with a user tracking solution.
 This document describes the goals for the tracking solution and a proposal for instrumenting HCA DCP service components.